MV Pacific Explorer Cruise Ship, ex Dawn Princess

 With a large two excellent Swimming Pools on Deck 12 and ample Hot Tubs, A jogging track on Deck 14, as well as ample Deck spaces topside for a host of sports as well as net games, etc. But more so, the Pacific Explorer has a wide and a full walk-around Promenade Deck.

-genuine full walk-around Promenade Deck (7) starboard side looking aft
+Explorer has a genuine full walk-around Promenade Deck (7) - starboard side

-all of those new massive 135,000 GRT Carnival ships currently being built,
+all of those new massive Carnival ships currently being built sadly have no

-2019/2020, sadly have no genuine Promenade decks as we know it, for tragically
+walk-around Promenade decks as we know it, for tragically this space has been

-it has been taken up by the ships 18 lifeboats/tenders and there is just
+taken up by the ships 18 lifeboats/tenders and there is just over a metre or so

-several metres where you can actually stand at the side of the ship and look at
+where you can actually stand at the side of these ships and look at the ocean

-the ocean and this is near the glass housing of the atrium and that is about
+and this is only near the glass housing of the atrium and that is about it.

-it.
-There is a very narrow passage way, but the view
+There is a very narrow passageway behind the lifeboats, but the view to the sea

-Sadly, all of those new massive 135,000 GRT Carnival ships currently being built, including the new P&O ship I have named the Pacific Navigator due late in 2019/2020, sadly have no genuine Promenade decks as we know it, for tragically it has been taken up by the ships 18 lifeboats/tenders and there is just several metres where you can actually stand at the side of the ship and look at the ocean and this is near the glass housing of the atrium and that is about it.
-There is a very narrow passage way, but the view to the sea is blocked by the lifeboats.
+Sadly, all of those new massive Carnival ships currently being built sadly have no walk-around Promenade decks as we know it, for tragically this space has been taken up by the ships 18 lifeboats/tenders and there is just over a metre or so where you can actually stand at the side of these ships and look at the ocean and this is only near the glass housing of the atrium and that is about it.
+There is a very narrow passageway behind the lifeboats, but the view to the sea is blocked by the lifeboats and it is mostly not accessible anyway.

-Overall, the Pacific Explorer is and will be a superb ship and will offer a completely new style of cruising for P&O, just as the Pacific Aria and Eden have done, and I have sailed on the Aria three times and it was simply amazing!
-Thus get ready to book, for the Pacific Explorer will be a popular ship, as she offers so much, including the new children’s and younger generation activities on board!
+Overall, the Pacific Explorer is and will be a superb ship and will offer a completely new style of cruising for P&O Australia, just as the Pacific Aria and Eden have done, and I have sailed on the Aria three times to date and it has simply wonderful!
+Thus get ready to book, for the Pacific Explorer will be a popular ship, as she has so much to offers, including the new children’s and younger generation activities which are now available onboard!

 Pacific Pearl is seen arriving in

-The Pacific Pearl has been with P&O Cruises Australia since 2010, and she has been a very popular ship and I am certainly sad to see her go, personally I much would have preferred for the Pacific Dawn to have been disposed as she is not in the best of shape, being a bit of a rust bucket, to say the least, but for some reason, I would assume that there was better money on offer for the Pearl, being a ship in much better shape!
+MV Pacific Pearl has been with P&O Cruises Australia since 2010, and she has been a very popular ship and I am certainly very sad to see her go, personally I would have preferred for the Pacific Dawn to have been disposed off, for when I last sailed on her she was sadly not in the best of shape, being a bit of a rust bucket to say the least, but for some reason, I would assume that there was better money on offer for the Pearl, being a ship in perfect shape!

-Thus, with the recent arrival of the arrival of Pacific Aria and Pacific Eden in 2015, and the soon arrival of the exciting Pacific Explorer in 2017 as well as a history-making purpose-built 135,500 GRT ship for Australian’s and Kiwis in 2019/2020, the Pacific Pearl has been sold and she has been obtained by a British based company “Cruise & Maritime Voyages” (CMV), who will have announced that her new name will be … MV Columbus.
+Therefore, with the arrival of the Pacific Aria and Pacific Eden in 2015, and the newest arrival of the exciting Pacific Explorer in 2017, as well as a the ex MV Carnival Splendor due to arrive in Sydney in 2019, the Pacific Pearl has been sold and she has been obtained by a British based company named; “Cruise & Maritime Voyages” (CMV), who have announced that her new name will be … MV Columbus.

 Return to the - Cruise-Australia.com - INDEX